 Description

-DESCRIPTION: located to the south of the Church of St Mary and All Saints (Grade I), the war memorial stands on a rectangular platform and comprises a Celtic-style wheel cross surmounted on a rectangular pedestal with rounded corners.
-On the west face of the pedestal is an inscription in raised lettering that reads:
+The Broomfield War Memorial is a war memorial erected around 1920.
+It is constructed of roughly-hewn granite and is located to the south of the Church of St Mary and All Saints, which is a Grade I listed building.
+The memorial stands on a rectangular platform and features a Celtic-style wheel cross on top of a rectangular pedestal with rounded corners.
+On the west face of the pedestal, there is an inscription in raised lettering that reads:

 IN / HONOURED MEMORY OF THE / MEN OF THIS PARISH WHO GAVE / THEIR LIVES FOR GOD AND THEIR COUNTRY / DURING THE GREAT WAR 1914 – 1918 / (NAMES)

-The inscription records the six men of the parish who died during the First World War.
+This inscription commemorates the six men from the parish who died during the First World War.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.